micmejia/bible-dump/NKJV/Genesis/Gen 45.md

 And Pharaoh said to Joseph, "Say to your brothers, 'Do this: Load your animals and depart; go to the land of Canaan.

 ###### 18
-Bring your father and your households and come to me; I will give you the best of the land of Egypt, and you will eat the [^c]fat of the land.
+Bring your father and your households and come to me; I will give you the best of the land of Egypt, and you will eat the fat of the land.

 ###### 19
 Now you are commanded--do this: Take carts out of the land of Egypt for your little ones and your wives; bring your father and come.